sjyan/davis-grove-pediatrics/src/content/basic/about.md

 Our goal is to ensure your children receive excellent care from infancy through young adulthood.
 Their medical needs, big or small, are always our top priority.
 We appreciate and respect the trust you place in us.
 When you're here, you're in good hands.

-We are accepting new patients.
+We are currently not accepting new patients.
+Please call us for more info.